tfpf/graph-plot/README.md

 font.family: Libre Baskerville
 ...
 mathtext.bf:  Libre Baskerville:bold
-mathtext.cal: Libre Baskerville:bold:italic
 mathtext.it:  Libre Baskerville:italic
 mathtext.rm:  Libre Baskerville
 ...
 ```

-If you feel confident, you can experiment with different fonts (i.e. a
-monospace font for `mathtext.tt`, a calligraphy font for `mathtext.cal` and a
-sans-serif font for `mathtext.sf`).

 ## Subplots
 Sometimes, subplots (multiple plots in a single figure) don't look pretty